plenoptic-org/plenoptic/CONTRIBUTING.md

 # CONTRIBUTING

 `plenoptic` is a python library of tools to help researchers better understand their models.
-While the majority of authors are members or alumni of NYU's [Lab for Computational Vision](https://www.cns.nyu.edu/~lcv/), we are open to contributions from anyone!
+We welcome and encourage contributions from everyone!

 First, please check out the [Code of Conduct](CODE_OF_CONDUCT.md) and read it before going any further.
 You may also want to check out the [main page of the